KIT-CMS/MSSMvsSMRun2Legacy/README.md

 Then, to get the full ensemble of plots, use the following set of commands executed from your current `${CMSSW_BASE}/src` folder.
 Please note, that
 `${CMSSW_BASE}` is not set (you should **not** execute `cmsenv`), it serves rather as placeholder for the absolute path of your analysis setup.
-## Analysis of predictions for SM-like Higgs boson

 ```bash
 # models with the light scalar h being SM-like